MoralisWeb3/docs/docs/04-guides/solana-nft-explorer.md

 // 5️⃣
 // This API route uses `getNFTs` function from Moralis sdk to get the NFTs and
-// send the response to frontned import Moralis from 'moralis';
+// send the response to frontend import Moralis from 'moralis';

 export default async function handler(req, res) {